annettewilliamsoutsystems/docs-product/src/develop/ui/patterns/web/responsive/displayondevice.md

 # Display on Device

-You can use the Display on Device UI Pattern to select what elements are displayed on which device (mobile, tablet, desktop).
-By allowing you to choose the elements you don't want to show on, for example, mobile devices, the Display on Device UI pattern improves the way information is displayed.
+You can use the Display on Device UI pattern to select what elements are displayed on which device types.
+With this pattern you can improve the way information is displayed on different devices - computers, tablets, and phones - by specifically specifying which elements show on each of them.

   ![](<images/displayondevice-image-4.png>)